SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 - valuable (bag of gold coins)
 - treasure (bag of gems)

 A bag of coins takes an Inventory slot.
-When in town, you can trade items from one category for another in the same category (at the referee's discretion, just say what you are looking for).
-Alternatively, 4 mundane objects are worth 1 valuable, and 4 valuables are worth 1 treasure.
+When in town, you can trade items from one category for another in the same category (at the referee’s discretion, just say what you are looking for).
+Alternatively, 4 mundane objects are worth 1 useful object, 4 useful objects are worth 1 valuable, and 4 avualbles are worth 1 treasure.
 [More details for the referee here!](https://saltygoo.github.io/2024/06/26/currency/)
 </details>

 ---